Freeness and equivariant stable homotopy: Free R -homology

-There are also many examples of spectra for which we have similar kinds of comultiplications.
+There are many examples of spectra for which we have various kinds of comultiplications.
 These are ubiquitous amongst spectra which have free homology over themselves.
-This was shown and used by Hu--Kriz; it works very generally.
+This was shown and used by Hu--Kriz for a stricter notion of free; it works very generally.

 \begin{proposition}[{\cite{HuKriz}}] If \(R\) is an \(E_{\infty}\) ring spectrum such that has free \(R\)-homology, then the pair